In our previous blog, we learned the basics of ansible Learn ansible from scratch.

 In this blog, we are going to learn how to install and configure ansible on ubuntu for that we are managing 2 nodes/servers using the ansible control node.

-As you can see below the screenshot I have provisioned 3 servers from aws.
+As you can see below in the screenshot I have provisioned 3 servers from AWS.

 Install the software-properties-common package on Ubuntu to enable PPA support, and run